lightster/ravens/BRAINSTORM.md

 A few potential solutions:
  - Record the PID when creating an AMQP channel and check the PID every time the channel is used.
 If the PID has changed, then re-initialize the AMQP channel.
+Calling getmypid() in PHP a million times on my 3+ year old Mac runs in about 0.12 seconds.
  - Add a method to Adapter\FactoryInterface that allows for the process to be marked as a fork, causing all channels to be re-initialized.